SPRINKLER BLOWOUT

 - If you blow out more than one zone at a time, You run the risk of overheating the pipes and fittings as well as melting them.
 And if your pipes and valves don’t burst right now, they may still be damaged.

-- If the sprinkler heads stay above ground after you’re finished blowing out the system, you know that you used the right air compressor size for the job.
+- If the sprinkler heads stay above ground after you’re finished blowing out the system, you know that you used the right air compressor size for the sprinkler blowout.